-Imagined as numerical techniques for finding approximate solutions to boundary value problems for partial differential equations, FEM is based on a problem domain’s subdivision into simpler parts called finite elements, and on the calculus of variational methods to minimize an associated error function.
+Created as numerical techniques for finding approximate solutions to boundary value problems for partial differential equations, FEM software is based on a problem domain’s subdivision into simpler parts—called finite elements—, and on the calculus of variational methods to minimize an associated error function.

-The scientific pillars of the Finite Element Method came from the need to solve complex elasticity and structural analysis problems in civil and aeronautical engineering.
-The first development can be traced back to the work of A. Hrennikoff, 1941 and R. Courant, 1943.
-Although these pioneers used different perspectives in their finite element approaches, they pointed out one common essential characteristic: mesh discretization of a continuous domain into a set of discrete sub-domains, usually called elements.
-Another fundamental mathematical contribution to the Finite Element Method is represented by the book “An Analysis of the Finite Element Method” by Gilbert Strang and George Fix, first published in 1973 .
-After that, FEM has been generalized for the numerical modeling of physical systems in many engineering disciplines including electromagnetism, heat transfer, and fluid dynamics.
+The scientific pillars of the finite element method are a direct result of the need to solve complex elasticity and structural analysis problems in civil and aeronautical engineering.
+The first development can be traced back to the work of A. Hrennikoff in 1941 and R. Courant in 1943.
+Although these pioneers used different perspectives in their finite element approaches, they each identified the one common and essential characteristic: mesh discretization of a continuous domain into a set of discrete sub-domains, usually called elements.
+Another fundamental mathematical contribution to the FEM is represented by the book “An Analysis of the Finite Element Method” by Gilbert Strang and George Fix, first published in 1973 .
+Since then, FEM has been generalized for the numerical modeling of physical systems in many engineering disciplines including electromagnetism, heat transfer, and fluid dynamics.

-Many specializations under Mechanical Engineering’s umbrella, such as aeronautical, biomechanical, and automotive industries, are commonly using integrated FEM in product design and development.
+Many specializations under the umbrella of mechanical engineering, such as the aeronautical, biomechanical, and automotive industries, are commonly using integrated FEM in product design and development.
 Several modern FEM packages include specific components such as thermal, electromagnetic, fluid, and structural working environments.
-For example, in a structural simulation, the Finite Element Method helps in “producing stiffness and strength visualizations and also in minimizing weight, materials, and costs”.
+For example, in a structural simulation, the FEM helps in “producing stiffness and strength visualizations and also in minimizing weight, materials, and costs”.

-As its main capability, FEM offers a detailed visualization of bending and twisting places for a structure, indicating stresses and displacement distribution.
-Modern FEM applications software are offering a variety of simulation options for modeling and analysis.
+The main capability of FEM is its detailed visualization of bending and twisting places for a structure, indicating stresses and displacement distribution.
+Modern FEM applications software offer a variety of simulation options for modeling and analysis.

-The benefits of FEM consist of “increased accuracy, enhanced design and better insight into critical design parameters, virtual prototyping, fewer hardware prototypes, a faster and less expensive design cycle, increased productivity, and increased revenue”.
+Some of the core benefits of FEM include “increased accuracy, enhanced design and better insight into critical design parameters, virtual prototyping, fewer hardware prototypes, a faster and less expensive design cycle, increased productivity, and increased revenue”.

-During the modern engineering history, FEM algorithms were embedded in many powerful design tools, contributing to standards of engineering and design process improvements.
+Over the course of modern engineering history, FEM algorithms were embedded in many powerful design tools, contributing to raising the standards of engineering and significantly improving the design process.

-Using FEM algorithms integrated in FEA applications, any engineering structure design can be developed, tested, and modified before the manufacturing of product prototypes.
+Using FEM algorithms integrated into FEA applications, any engineering structure design can be developed, tested, and modified in advance, long before the manufacturing of product prototypes.

-Moreover, using the same digital format, any product can be optimized in any phase during the workflow process, from the engineering area to design and testing laboratory.
-FEA has also been proposed to be used in stochastic modelling for numerically solving probability models.
+Additionally, using the same digital format, any product can be optimized at any phase of the workflow process, from the engineering stage to design and testing in the laboratory.
+It has also been proposed that FEA software could be used in stochastic modeling for numerically solving probability models.

 1941-1942 – Hrennikoff and Courant developed mesh discretization methods for solving elasticity and structural analysis problems in civil and aeronautical engineering.

 1956 – Ray W. Clough published the first paper on the finite element method (FEM).
-“Finite elements” term coined in 1960 article.
+The term “finite elements” was coined in a 1960 article.

-1959 – General Motors and IBM build computer system DAC-1 (Design Augmented by Computers) to facilitate cars design.
+1959 – General Motors and IBM build the computer system DAC-1 (Design Augmented by Computers) to facilitate the design of cars.

 1960 – William Fetter from Boeing coins the term “computer graphic” for his human factors cockpit drawings.